Geoffrey Garbers Thoughts on everything from PHP to photography

 Array manipulation

-CakePHP provides a nice convenience method for merging arrays – am().
+CakePHP provides a nice convenience function for merging arrays - am().
 However, this only merges the first level of arrays.
 What happens if you want to use this same functionality, but recursively?
-Well, that’s what this next function does – it functions in the exact same way as CakePHP’s am() function, except that it merges the arrays recursively:
+Well, that’s what this next function does - it functions in the exact same way as CakePHP’s am() function, except that it merges the arrays recursively:

 /**